DiegoAmores/UMD-Grades/README.md

 Once the user has inputted successful values, the command-line will display output.

 ## Side Effects:
-- Assignment grades must only be integers.
+- Assignment scores must only be integers.
 (Will fix in the future)
 - Doesn't handle any exceptions if one occurs.